Hornady SST Muzzleloader Bullets Review: Excellent Bullet – But Not for Hunting?

 Alternatives

-If you're not entirely convinced that the Hornady SST muzzleloader bullets will suit your hunting needs, other manufacturers have several similar bullet options.
+If you're not entirely convinced that the Hornady SST muzzleloader bullets will suit your hunting needs, other manufacturers offer several similar options.

 - Barnes TMZ/TEZ